Key Takeaways:

 Normally, persons authorized to withdraw or deposit money and sign checks do not have to receive permission from the owner.
 All transactions completed by an authorized signer will be made for you as the account owner.
 However, authorized signers do not have rights to any financial assets unless they are listed as beneficiaries in the event of the account owner’s death.

 An authorized signer should never write checks for the account if they are aware that funds are unavailable.
-However, unless there is a contract that states otherwise, that individual would not be responsible for any fees that would result from an overdraft.
+However, unless there is a contract that states otherwise, that individual will not be responsible for any fees that result from an overdraft.

 In the event that an authorized signer uses company funds for anything that does not benefit the owner, than a personal lawsuit may be warranted.
 That individual may be taken to court in order to reclaim the money.
 Remember that as an owner you are still legally responsible for any charges or fees incurred by any authorized signers.